BrickMMO/tasks/digital-presence.markdown

 ## Digital Presence

 Your digital presence may play an important role when you start your internship and job hunt.
-I have attempted to set a good example and keep my lone presence:
+I have attempted to set a good example and keep my online presence up to date and consistent:

 [<img src="images/screenshot-linkedin.png" width="150">](https://www.linkedin.com/in/adambenjaminthomas/)
 [<img src="images/screenshot-youtube.png" width="150">](https://www.youtube.com/@codeadamca)